Edwyn Shoemaker, Political Science

 .
 When Meehan heard that Shoemaker wanted to study political science

-Since joining the University, Shoemaker has traveled with the International Relations Club
+At the university, Shoemaker traveled with the International Relations Club

 , completed an internship in Washington D.C. and developed opportunities for foster kids just like him.